DillonGirvin/MTH251MonteCarloIntegration-DillonGirvin/README.md

 f(x) = 0.7p<sub>1</sub>(x) + 0.3p<sub>2</sub>(x).

 ### Integral Estimates 1: Gaussian, 1d
 Using N = 10^3 evaluations, repeat parts (a,c,d) above (the standard normal PDF) but use a sampling distribution p<sub>s</sub>(x) which is the (appropriately truncated) standard normal distribution.
-Discuss how the uncertainty estimate compares with the uncertainty.
+Discuss how the uncertainty estimate in this section compares with the uncertainty in the previous section.

 ## Extra Credit Opportunities
 - **Extra Credit 0:** Repeat the project using a (truncated?) normal distribution for the sampling distribution, with chosen mean and covariance to improve sampling efficiency.
 Explain the parameters selected for the sampling distribution and why.